String Literals

 Strings can either be enclosed in single quotes or in double quotes (the same character must be used to both open and close the string).

 Strings that are next to each other are automatically concatenated.
-For example:
+The following are equivalent:

 'The ' 'MariaDB ' 'Foundation'